gnewton/gatineauPdfFun/README.md

 ![PNG of the PDF map](gatineau_trail_distances-rotated.png)

 ## Remove the blue background
-1. Find the blue colour with some image editor.
-I used `gimp` and its colour picker indicated the RGB for the background is: 217,240,211, or in the 0..1 range: 0.851 0.9412 0.8275
-2. Convert to postscript
+1. Convert to postscript
 ```
 $ pdftops gatineau_trail_distances-rotated.pdf
 ```
 Producing gatineau_trail_distances-rotated.ps

-Now,
+2. Find the blue colour with some image editor.
+I used `gimp` on `gatineau_trail_distances-rotated.png` and its colour picker indicated the RGB for the background is: 217,240,211, or in the 0..1 range: 0.851 0.9412 0.8275

 Now, open the postscript file and search for "0.851".